genccal/understandableds/_posts/2021-04-06-why-I-write-a-ds-blog.markdown

 * What format?
 1. I will write in series by topic.
 Some topics, due to its nature, are better approached this way, for example, big data ecosystem from Hadoop, Hive, HBase to Spark.
 2. I love examples.
 My personal learning benefits a lot from illuminating examples.
-I would also do so to treat my readers. :wink:
+I would also do so to treat my readers.

 * What technology I use to write this blog?
 This is not related to my motivation.
 However, it is a good habit to keep: always log down why you choose a technology for a job for auditting.